timghaly/EcoFoldDB/README.md

 EcoFoldDB is a database of protein structures encoded by microbial genes involved in:
 Trace gas oxidation, carbon cycling (i.e., C fixation, metabolism and degradation), nitrogen cycling, sulphur cycling, phosphorus cycling, iron cycling, plant-microbe interactions, and osmotic stress tolerance.

-`EcoFoldDB-annotate` is an annotation pipeline using [Foldseek](https://doi.org/10.1038/s41587-023-01773-0) to allow structure-based functional annotations against EcoFoldDB at the metagenome-scale.
-It can accept as input, either protein sequences, in which case it leverages the [ProstT5](https://doi.org/10.1093/nargab/lqae150) protein language model to prevent the need to perform protein structure predictions, or can accept a database of protein structures as input.
+`EcoFoldDB-annotate` is an annotation pipeline using [Foldseek](https://doi.org/10.1038/s41587-023-01773-0) for structure-based functional annotations against EcoFoldDB at the metagenome-scale.
+Input can be either raw protein sequences (in which case the pipeline leverages the [ProstT5](https://doi.org/10.1093/nargab/lqae150) protein language model so that you don’t need to run structure prediction) or an already built Foldseek database of protein structures.

 # Publication
 [Ghaly, T.M., Rajabal, V., Russell, D., Colombi, E. and Tetu, S.G (2025) EcoFoldDB: Protein structure-guided functional profiling of ecologically relevant microbial traits at the metagenome scale. *Environmental Microbiology*, 27: e70178; doi: https://doi.org/10.1111/1462-2920.70178](https://doi.org/10.1111/1462-2920.70178)